 - At the end of this funding application, there will be an option to select the Economic Injury Grant.
-EIDL candidates may be eligible to receive a $10,000 advance that does not have to be repaid regardless of approval.
+EIDL candidates may be eligible to receive an advance that does not have to be repaid regardless of approval.
+The amount of the EIDL Advance will be determined by the number of pre-disaster (January 31, 2020) employees.
+The Advance will provide $1,000 per employee up to a max of $10,000.
 To ensure you are considered for this, you must select the Economic Injury Grant check box at the end of the application.

 EIDL proceeds may not be used for:

 - Disbursements to owners, partners, officers, directors, or stockholders, except when directly related to performance of services for the benefit of the applicant;

 - Repayment of stockholder/principal loans, except when the funds were injected on an interim basis as a result of the disaster and non-repayment would cause undue hardship to the stockholder/principal;

 - Expansion of facilities or acquisition of fixed assets;

 - Refinancing long term debt;

 - Paying down (including regular installment payments) or paying off loans provided, or owned by another Federal agency (including SBA) or a Small Business Investment Company licensed under the Small Business Investment Act.
 Federal Deposit Insurance Corporation (FDIC) is not considered a Federal agency for this purpose;